mbinnun/kafka_client/README.md

 $ npm run start:dev
 ```

-Then navigate to *localhost:8000* to choose a topic
+Then navigate to *localhost:8000* to choose a topic<br/>
+*Note: you'll have to configure your KAFKA settings first, (inside /src/config.ts), otherwise you'll get error 500 after choosing a topic*

 ## Customization